Loader

 Care and Treatment for Dementia

-No cure exists yet, but these methods help manage symptoms:
+No definitive dementia treatment exists yet, but these methods help manage symptoms:

 • Doctors prescribe cholinesterase inhibitors to control symptoms